 Henry is the proud son of parents who were undocumented.
 His father from Tepic Nayarit, Mexico is a truck driver and his mother from El Departamento de La Libertad, El Salvador is a housekeeper at a hotel.
 His parents were finally able to purchase their first home when Henry was in high school in Las Vegas, NV.
 Where he soon after earned a scholarship to the University of Nevada, Las Vegas (UNLV) and earned a dual degree in Women Studies and Political Science.
 Henry has called Minnesota home for 8 years.
 During this time he has earned a Masters in Advocacy and Political Leadership from the University of Minnesota, Duluth.
 He came to Minnesota with no family but now has a family of his own.
 He is married to Jennie Jimenez and has a beautiful 8 month old, Lucía Jimenez.
 Henry was appointed by the Legislative Coordinated Commission to his current position as Executive Director at the Minnesota Council of Latino Affairs on December, 2015.

-Felipe is the Director of Policy and Outreach Campaigns for SEIU MN State Council.
-He has worked on state and federal policy for the past 10 years in the subjects of immigration, education, revenue, and others.
+Felipe is the Legislative Director for MCLA (Minnesota Council on Latino Affairs).
+He has worked on state and federal policy for the past 12 years in the subjects of immigration, education, revenue, and others.
 Felipe has held leadership roles in federal, state, and local electoral campaigns in Minnesota; and has led numerous voter engagement efforts He has a Bachelor's in Business Administration and a Master's in Business Management.

 I have been living in the United States since 2002.
 My parents are originally from Veracruz, Mexico, same place I was born.
 I have lived in Minnesota for almost 14 years, and I have a 9 year old son named Christopher.
 I have worked in different food processing factories like Tyson, Golden Plump, Schwan's, Turkey Valleys Farms and Cargill - and I have held various positions, from worker to site manager.
 I have been taking classes for the past 6 years in order to support and improve my English writing and speaking skills.
 I like volunteering with organizations that offer information that benefit our community - at the moment I support COPAL from Albert Lea in Southern Minnesota.